TIC200-UPO/Confidence-Correctness-Matrix/README.md

 # Confidence-Correctness Matrix

-The package provides the methods to provide the confidence-correctness matrix and for its visualization in a horizontal bar chart.
+The package provides the methods for building the confidence-correctness matrix, for its visualization in a horizontal bar chart and for computing different probabilistic metrics.
 The confidence-correctness matrix is an innovative method to understand the behavior of a prediction model for classification problems.

 This matrix provides information about the degree of confidence that the classifier has in its own predictions, indicating whether it is robust and reliable or uncertain and doubtful.
 This method has two variants: the class-independent confidence-correctness matrix and the class-specific confidence-correctness matrix depending on the kind of analysis required.